-We estimate that the net proceeds from this offering will be approximately \$75.1 million, or approximately \$86.9 million if the underwriters exercise their option to subscribe for additional ordinary shares in full after deducting the underwriting commission and estimated offering expenses payable by us, based on an assumed initial public offering price of \$17.00 per ordinary share, the midpoint of the price range set forth on the cover page of this prospectus.
+American Depository Shares Each ADS will represent one ordinary share, nominal value DKK 1 per share.
+As an ADS holder approximately \$86.9 million if the underwriters exercise their option to purchase additional ADSs in full after deducting the underwriting commission and estimated offering expenses payable by us, based on an assumed initial public offering price of \$17.00 per ADS, the midpoint of the price range set forth on the cover page of this prospectus.
 We expect to use the net proceeds from this offering to fund our ongoing and planned clinical development of TransCon hGH, to fund TransCon Treprostinil through clinical proof of concept, to strengthen our TransCon technology and for working capital and general corporate purposes.
-See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
+See "Use of